-Georgia district has quarantined more than 800 students
+Georgia district has quarantined more than 800 students possibly exposed to coronavirus

 CANTON, Ga.
 (AP) — A Georgia school district has quarantined more than 800 students because of possible exposure to the coronavirus since it resumed in-person teaching last week, officials said Tuesday.

 The Cherokee County School District has also quarantined 42 staff members since the start of the year on Aug.
 3, according to data the district posted online.
-Located about 30 miles (58 kilometers) north of Atlanta, the district serves more than 42,000 students.
+Located about 30 miles north of Atlanta, the district serves more than 42,000 students.

 News of the quarantines came a day after Georgia Gov. Brian Kemp said that the reopening of some of the state’s schools amid the coronavirus outbreak has gone well — except for the widely shared photos of students crowded together without masks.